NicGiles/CV/README.md

 Created programme using VBS to identify errors in incoming data.
 Migrated processes towards SQL from Excel.
 Developed ‘safe-speed limit’ database.

+## Personal Interests

+Outside of my professional life I like to keep physically & socially active.
+I have a passion for music and enjoy going to a wide range of gigs and festivals, particularly Glastonbury.
+I enjoy playing several different sports and organise a 7 a side football team who compete each Wednesday, whilst in the summer months I play tennis on a weekly basis.
+I also enjoy cooking and have even managed to cook several of Jamie’s 15 minute meals in under 30 minutes.